X

 One soon become two when Real Madrid goalkeeper Guillerho Sunico took a heavy touch and allowed Chido Obi to nip in, hauling down our no.9 in the process.

-Referee Benjamin Speedie was left with little choice but to point to the spot, with Shea Lacey taking on the responsibility, delicately placing the ball into the bottom corner.
+Referee Benjamin Speedie was left with little choice but to point to the spot, with Lacey taking on the responsibility, delicately placing the ball into the bottom corner.

 Shea Lacey scores from the spotvideo

-SECOND HALF
+SECOND HALF - REAL HIT BACK

-A diagonal switch to David Jimenez let the defender advance down the left flank, before Iglesias's shot seemed to cannon back off of Armer, before nestling into the net.
+A diagonal switch to David Jimenez let the defender advance down the left flank, before Iglesias's shot seemed to cannon back off Armer, before nestling into the net.

-Little transpired as the game entered a lull in the final half an hour, before extra-time brought another challenge for Adam Lawrence and his side to overcome.
+Little transpired as the game entered a lull in the final half an hour, before extra-time brought another challenge for coach Adam Lawrence and his side to overcome.

 Shea Lacey drives forward with the ball.

-But as fatigue began to set in, Real found a go-ahead goal to complete the comeback, with substitute Barroso smashing the ball past Murdock.
+As fatigue began to set in, Real found a go-ahead goal to complete the comeback, with substitute Barroso smashing the ball past Murdock.

 MATCH DETAILS